Bluebird K7: Final record attempt and death of Donald Campbell

 In June 1966, Campbell decided to once more try for a water speed record with K7: his target, 300 mph (480 km/h).

 To add more power, Campbell received a 4,500 pound-force (20 kN) Bristol Siddeley Orpheus engine on loan from the Ministry of Defence.
 This was both lighter and more powerful than the original engine.
 Campbell also purchased a crash-damaged Folland Gnat, which used the Orpheus engine, as a source of spare parts.
 The vertical stabiliser from the Gnat was also used on the rebuilt K7, and a new hydraulic water brake designed to slow the boat down on the five-mile Coniston course.
+Also changed in the 1966 redesign, was the start system: "The compressed air starting system, designed and manufactured by Rotax Ltd for the Orpheus engine in the Hunting H126 and Folland Gnat aircraft, was adapted for use in Bluebird.
+The system comprised two spherical air bottles containing 39lbs of dehumidified air, compressed to over 3,000psi.
+The bottles... were charged by means of a high-pressure, three-stage compressor, complete with air-drying and cleaning facility, housed in a specially adapted Land Rover vehicle."

 The boat returned to Coniston for trials in November 1966.
 These did not go well; the weather was appalling and K7 destroyed her engine when the air intakes collapsed under the demands of the more powerful engine, and debris was drawn into the compressor blades.
 The engine was replaced, using the engine from the Gnat aircraft that he had purchased at the project's start.
 The original Orpheus remained outside the team's lakeside workshop for the rest of the project, shrouded in a tarpaulin.

-By the end of November, after further modifications to alter K7's weight distribution, some high-speed runs were made, but these were timed at well below the existing record.
+By the end of November, after further modifications to alter K7 's weight distribution, some high-speed runs were made, but these were timed at well below the existing record.
 Problems with the fuel system meant that the engine could not develop maximum power.
 By the middle of December, Campbell had made a number of timed attempts, but the highest speed achieved was 264 mph, and therefore still shy of the existing record.
 Eventually, further modifications to K7's fuel system (involving the fitting of a booster pump) fixed the fuel-starvation problem.
 It was now the end of December and Campbell was all set to proceed, pending only the arrival of suitable weather conditions.